mingtang/mingtang.github.io/research-blog.md

 			<a href="{{ site.url }}/research-blog/2017/03/22/lower-crust-foundering/">
 				<h6>2017-1.
 Lower crust recycling — refining from beneath</h6>
 			</a>
 			<p>How did Earth’s continental crust form?
 A key feature of Earth’s continental crust is that it contains voluminous granites, and is thus felsic (rich in Si and Al).
-This crust is a distinctive product... <a href="{{ site.url }}/research-blog/2017/03/22/lower-crust-foundering/">Read More</a></p>
+This crust is a distinctive product of our... <a href="{{ site.url }}/research-blog/2017/03/22/lower-crust-foundering/">Read More</a></p>
 		</div>
 	</div>